coaxial/travel/content/france/index.md

 - src: C_IMG_2666.JPEG
   title: |
-    Le Havre: Catène de Containers - instalation by Vincent Ganivet built in 2017 to celebrate 500 anniversary of the Le Havre city.
+    Le Havre: Catène de Containers - installation by Vincent Ganivet built in 2017 to celebrate the 500th anniversary of the city of Le Havre..
 It’s 29m high and it’s made of 38 painted containers.

 - src: C_IMG_2894.JPEG
   title: |